Nabeel Rajab: Domestic response

-International reactions
+International response

 A number of independent United Nations experts including the United Nations Special Rapporteur on human rights defenders and the Special Rapporteur on freedom of peaceful assembly and of association expressed serious concern about the government of Bahrain's "campaign of persecution" directed against rights activists and called for Nabeel Rajab's immediate release.
 They urged the Bahraini authorities to respect the rights to peaceful assembly and freedom of expression and release anyone arbitrarily detained for exercising legitimate freedoms without delay."Bahrain: UN experts demand end to campaign of persecution against human rights defenders".
 Office of the United Nations High Commissioner for Human Rights.
 23 August 2012.
 Retrieved 24 August 2012.

 The United States and European Union criticized the sentence.
 A United States Department of State spokesperson described the sentence as deeply troubling, affirming the fundamental freedom of all to participate in civil acts of peaceful disobedience.
 The State Department called on the government of Bahrain "to take steps to build confidence across Bahraini society" and "begin a really meaningful dialogue with the political opposition and civil society" as actions like Rajab's sentencing would cause further divisions within Bahraini society.

 Sanjeev Bery of Amnesty International criticized the US reaction as late and insufficient.
 He highlighted Michael Posner's testimony in which he stated that Rajab's case was "a bit more complicated" and Victoria Nuland's answers to reporters in which "it took [her] so long" to call for Rajab's release.
 FIDH said the US reaction was "woefully insufficient" and that it was "turn[ing] a blind eye to human rights violations in Bahrain".
 BCHR criticized the US "silent reaction" towards the arrest. "[T]he lack of pressure from the US administration appears to be linked with the Bahraini government's willingness to escalate," it added.